-In practical terms this means that Collection Development Policy acquisitions need to be relevant, timely and establish a wide and rich scope in order to support all academic disciplines both taught and research at CIT.
+CIT Library Collection Development management undertakes the provision of a relevant, timely collection with a wide and rich scope in order to support all academic disciplines both taught and research at CIT.

 CIT Library seeks to be a hybrid library i.e. having the optimum combination of a varied and in-depth in-house collection while delivering access to premium online resource content on and off-campus to CIT students and staff.